rescript-lang/rewatch/README.md

 # Project Status

-This project should be considered Alpha Status.
-Currently used to solve a very specific problem within [Walnut](https://github.com/teamwalnut/).
-We're open to PR's and other contributions to make this more solid.
+This project should be considered in beta status.
+We run it in production at [Walnut](https://github.com/teamwalnut/).
+We're open to PR's and other contributions to make it 100% stable in the ReScript toolchain.

-  - [x] Compile Monorepo's with multiple packages
-  - [x] Correctly compile to different formats than `.mjs` (taken from bsconfig)
-  - [ ] Error Handling - we still panic here-and-there, don't expect a super smooth UX
-  - [ ] Compile Single Package
-  - [ ] Configure executables - potentially interop with some [Melange](https://github.com/melange-re/melange) / [Bucklescript / ReasonML](https://reasonml.github.io/) subset

 # Usage